-and Grether (1996).
+Other economic experiments on repeated choice with feedback provide further suggestive evidence of preference discovery.
+Preference instability may be a marker of preference discovery, and there is a large literature debating the importance and interpretation of "preference reversals," e.g., Cox and Grether (1996).
 Noussair et al (2004) find that with repeated choice, people can converge to a true induced value.
 Similarly, errors and biases often decline with repeated choice, as observed in the gap between willingness-topay and willingness-to-accept, non-dominant bidding behavior, and strategic games (Coursey et al, 1987; Shogren et al, 1994, 2001; List, 2003).

 By the same token, preference stability over longer periods is sometimes taken as evidence that discovery is not happening, though we argue it should not be.
-While studies like Eckel et al (2009) show that preferences are affected by outside conditions, as mediated by psychological affect, other studies (including Andersen et al, 2008 and Dasgupta et al, 2017) look over longer time periods and find some evidence of stability and some evidence that preferences depend on conditions in predictable ways.3 However, our theory shows that eventual stability in choices is expected even with preference discovery, and need not indicate fully discovered preferences.
+While studies like Eckel et al (2009) show that preferences are affected by outside conditions (mediated by psychological affect), other studies (including Andersen et al, 2008 and Dasgupta et al, 2017) look over longer time periods and find some evidence of stability and some evidence that preferences depend on conditions in predictable ways.3 However, our theory shows that eventual stability in choices is expected even with preference discovery, and need not indicate fully discovered preferences: if you stop trying new things, you stop learning and your choice behavior appears stable.

-Our contribution in this paper is to develop and test a theory that integrates preference discovery, as described in Plott (1996), into a neoclassical microeconomic framework, focusing on the extensive margin: what items an agent will and will not learn her tastes for.
+Our contribution is to develop and test a theory that integrates preference discovery, as described in Plott (1996), into a neoclassical microeconomic framework, focusing on the extensive margin: what items an agent will and will not learn her tastes for.
 We maintain the assumption of stable underlying preferences but allow for a need to learn them through experience.

-Our model is of a sophisticated agent: she knows for each consumption item whether she has learned her tastes for it yet, and she maximizes a discounted stream of net benefits, so as a result she will intentionally sample some goods with the goal of learning.
+Our model is of a sophisticated agent: she knows for each consumption item whether she has already learned her tastes for it, and she maximizes a discounted stream of expected net benefits, so as a result she will intentionally sample some goods with the goal of learning.
 However, learning has an opportunity cost, and since the benefits of learning are finite, learning will not be complete.
 We show that in finite time, the agent will exhibit choice reversals as she learns her preferences.
 We also demonstrate that she will learn her preferences over time for many goods, thus reducing her welfare loss from bad choices.
 However, she may not fully learn her preferences.
-Learning failure is more likely for people who are impatient, risk averse, have low income, or have a short lifespan, and for preference objects that are initially undervalued relative to other goods, expensive, or rare, and that require a large minimum purchase.
+Learning failure is more likely for people who are impatient, risk averse, have low income, or have a short lifespan, and for preference objects that are initially undervalued relative to other goods, expensive, rare, or that require a large minimum purchase.
 We also show that a more diffuse expectation about the good's parameters could make the good more or less likely to be learned, depending on the implied likelihood that the good is better than the outside options.
 Less formally, we discuss that as the agent lives and learns, she should become more pessimistic, since optimistic errors in prior beliefs are more likely to be corrected than pessimistic errors.